JubinBlack/Disobey24_writeup/README.md

 But what a luck, ```kouvostopankki.fi``` domain had a telecom service running on port ```42851``` that creates connections from its domain to other endpoints.
 I confirmed this by successfully establishing a connection back to my endpoint:<br>
 ![telecom](pix/image-27.png)

-Also another neat thing: we cannot verify if this service is capable of handle TLS connection (not likely).
-However, there seems to be an open SMTP which we can use instead of SMTPS.
+Also another neat thing: we cannot verify if this service is capable of handle TLS connection (not likely) since it doesn't inform if connection is dropped.
+However, there seems to be an open SMTP to use instead of SMTPS.
+This we can confirm by fact that if there is no confirmation that data is sent like there is in valid connection when it informs that ```Sending data: mydata```.

 The next step is to create a convincing phishing email for Amadea since, according to emails he/she/something_else_what has some problems with phissing emails.
 Also there is mentioned that Pinja will inform with intranet address since Amadea lost his/her/dont_even... bookmarks and intranet address with it.